jaredszajkowski/jaredszajkowski.github.io/content/post/using-python-virtual-environments/index.md

 Once created, it can be activated (either in a terminal or an IDE such as VS Code) by executing the following in the terminal:

     $ source ~/python-virtual-envs/general/bin/activate

+## Creating Version Specific Python Virtual Environments

+If a specific version of python is required (vs the version installed on the base Arch system), it can be installed as follows:

+    $ sudo yay python312

+And then follow the requisite prompts to install.
+Note that I am using [yay](https://github.com/Jguer/yay), with the binary build [yay-bin](https://aur.archlinux.org/yay-bin.git).

+Once that completes, the virtual environment can be installed as follows:

+    $ python3.12 -m venv ~/python-virtual-envs/general_312

+The virtual environment can then be activated in a similar manner as any other:

+    $ source ~/python-virtual-envs/general_312/bin/activate

 ## Using python-pip